amraboelela/swift/docs/Android.md

 3. From the command-line, run `which ndk-build`.
 Confirm that the path to the `ndk-build` executable in the Android NDK you downloaded is displayed.
    If not, you may need to add the Android NDK directory to your `PATH`.

-4. Enter the `libiconv-libicu-android` directory on the command line
-5. Delete armeabi-v7a directory if exists: `rm -rf armeabi-v7a`, then continue with the following steps:
+#### Adding `swift` suffix to icu libraries

+Android OS has its own icu libraries which are different from the ones we are generating and conflicts with ours.
+In order to resolve this conflict when linking Swift stdlib dependencies in Android devices, we need to change our icu libraries names by adding `swift` suffix at the end.
+To do that, enter the `libiconv-libicu-android` directory on the command line, then do the following steps:

-Recreate armeabi-v7a directory and generate icu directory from the compressed file icu4c-55_1-src.tgz:
+Create `armeabi-v7a` directory and generate `icu` directory by uncompressing `icu4c-55_1-src.tgz` file, as following:

 ```
 $ mkdir armeabi-v7a
 $ cd armeabi-v7a
 $ tar xvf ../icu4c-55_1-src.tgz
 ```

+**Edit icu configure file**

-Edit `icu/source/configure` file and change:
+In order to prevent icu configuration from adding `swift` suffix to internal symbols as well, edit `icu/source/configure` file and change:

 ```
 if test "$ICULIBSUFFIX" != ""